-Media Trust, in partnership with Equally Ours, are delighted to announce that our Stronger Voices programme will be returning this October for its fourth year.
+We are delighted to announce that our Stronger Voices programme will be returning this October for a fifth year.

 What can I expect to learn on the programme?

-The programme covers many elements of strategic communications from communications strategy and planning to key messaging and storytelling, from pitching to journalists and media interview training to social media optimisation strategies and mentoring on using Google ad grants.
+The programme covers many elements of strategic communications from communications strategy and planning to key messaging and storytelling, from pitching to journalists and media interview training to social media optimisation strategies and mentoring by Google volunteers on using Google Ad Grants.